 - Spread 1 cup of the tomato sauce evenly over the bottom of your shallow cast-iron pan.

 - To make the ratatouille, start by slicing zucchini, eggplants, red onions and tomatoes into even thin slices and set them aside.

 - Arrange one slice of each vegetable on the pan and continue until the pan is full.
 To make things easier, stack the veggie slices in your hand then layer them into the pan.

-- Season with a pinch of oregano, sea salt and black pepper on top and a swirl of olive oil.
+- Season with a pinch of oregano, sea salt and black pepper on top, and finish off with a swirl of olive oil.

-- Bake for 30 minutes or until veggies are tender and the sauce is gently bubbling on the sides.
+- Bake for 30 minutes in the oven, checking after 20 minutes if the veggies are tender and the sauce is gently bubbling on the sides.